MENU

 Introduction

-This large, spreading shrub from Argentina, very tender to frost, produces from late summer to fall, large spikes of golden-yellow flowers, opening from bottom to top.
+This large, spreading shrub from Argentina, produces large spikes of golden-yellow flowers that open from bottom to top.
 Flower spikes look like golden candles when covered with unopened flower buds.
 Reaching a height of 10 to 15 feet with an equal spread, candlebrush makes an attractive specimen shrub or small tree if it is properly trained.

 General Information